Deep Reinforcement Learning Attention Selection for Person Re-Identification: Conclusion

 \section{Conclusion}

-We presented an Identity Irrelevant Pixel Removal Learning (IIPRL) model for optimising identity alignment noisy pixel removal in auto-detected bounding boxes.
-This improves notably person identity alignment accuracy in a fully automated process required in practical deployments.
-The IIPRL model is formulated as a unified framework of discriminative identity learning by a deep multi-class discrimination network and noisy pixel removal learning by a deep Q-network.
-This achieves jointly optimal identity sensitive noisy pixel removal and identity alignment matching performance by a reward function subject to identity label pairwise constraints.
-Extensive comparative evaluations on two auto-detected identity alignment benchmarks show clearly the advantages and superiority of this IIPRL model in coping with bounding box misalignment and background clutter removal when compared to the state-of-the-art identity alignment models.
-Moreover, this IIPRL automatic noisy pixel removal mechanism comes near to be equal to human manual labelling of person bounding boxes on identity alignment accuracy, therefore showing a great potential for scaling up automatic identity alignment to large data deployment.
+We presented an Identity DiscriminativE Attention reinforcement Learning (IDEAL) model for optimising re-id attention selection in auto-detected bounding boxes.
+This improves notably person re-id accuracy in a fully automated process required in practical deployments.
+The IDEAL model is formulated as a unified framework of discriminative identity learning by a deep multi-class discrimination network and attention reinforcement learning by a deep Q-network.
+This achieves jointly optimal identity sensitive attention selection and re-id matching performance by a reward function subject to identity label pairwise constraints.
+Extensive comparative evaluations on two auto-detected re-id benchmarks show clearly the advantages and superiority of this IDEAL model in coping with bounding box misalignment and background clutter removal when compared to the state-of-the-art saliency/attention based re-id models.
+Moreover, this IDEAL automatic attention selection mechanism comes near to be equal to human manual labelling of person bounding boxes on re-id accuracy, therefore showing a great potential for scaling up automatic re-id to large data deployment.